“I never know if I can handle anything. That’s what makes my life so exciting!”

 One of the more famous pieces of Breaking Bad trivia is that in Vince Gilligan’s original plan, Jesse Pinkman wasn’t supposed to survive past the first season.
 Walter White’s former student and entryway into the drug trade would have been killed off in a deal gone bad, the first deeply personal crisis in Walt’s descent into hell.
 The writers’ strike is often given credit for saving his life and forcing the writers to readjust, but the real credit lies with Aaron Paul.
 Paul gave unexpected life to a low-level “yo”-spewing drug dealer and turned that character into the greatest tragedy in a show that had no shortage of tragedies, winning three fully deserved Emmys in the process.

 And with BoJack Horseman, Paul has succeeded twice at taking a lackadaisical stoner character and turning them into an absolutely essential part of the show.
 Rewatching season one of BoJack Horseman for our TV Club Classic section, I was struck by how little time it took Todd Chavez to go from being a screwball distraction into a vital member of the ensemble.
 He’s grown by leaps and bounds in the seasons since, reaching an apex in the Oscar “nominations” and brutally honest speech of “It’s You.”
 So it’s not a surprise that he’s earned his own spotlight episode, the aptly named “Hooray!
 Todd Episode!”
-It’s a full day in the life of Todd, as he unintentionally goes from political advisor to fashion icon to confidant.
+It’s a full day in the life of Todd, as he unintentionally goes from political adviser to fashion icon to confidant.
 And while random by design, it’s further evidence that he’s a character this show needs to have.

 Focusing on Todd doesn’t mean that the rest of the cast is abandoned, as they were in the previous BoJack-centric episode.
 Todd’s so eminently likable and friendly that all of the main cast wants his company or his help, making it entirely feasible that he can ping-pong between all of them in a single day.
 He gets involved with Mr. Peanutbutter’s political ventures, Princess Carolyn’s new client Courtney Portnoy (Catastrophe’s Sharon Horgan), and Diane’s professional angst.
 And despite the randomness of his actions, it never feels scatter-shot or done for its own sake.
 It’s a Rube Goldberg device of misunderstandings, a forgotten pair of sunglasses eventually leading to Tim Gunn and Marc/Shark Jacobs declaring him “the look of the future,” and a subsequent public engagement.